by Motke Chabad (Vilnius) (Russian version here)

 So, with the synagogue so thoroughly and securely Litvish, and the Chabad rabbi completely free to follow Chabadishe prayers at his own Chabad House at the other end of the Old Town, everyone is happy.
 Moshiach’s times are getting closer and closer, I tell you.
 If anyone wants an example how to make peace between the countries of the world, just come to us Jews in Vilne and you’ll learn from us the deepest secrets about rapid and amicable conflict resolution.

 As ever, our dearest Jews in Vilne are not dispositionally inclined toward accepting that all is solved.
 Some say the Chabadnik is really converting the last Vilne shul to a Chabad shul surreptitiously, with one Chabadishe shtik introduced into the prayers and readings after another, sometimes doing a tactical retreat if there’s a bigwig Litvak visiting town.
 This side of this new discussion holds that Madame Chairwoman has been tricked from the start and has given over the shul to become a symbol of Chabad removal of Litvishe prayers from the last Litvishe shul in Vilne, by taking advantage of some ignorant secular Jews.
 But there is, as always, the opposing point of view.
 Its adherents feel certain that Madame Chairwoman is the shrewdest in the land, and would never let herself be deceived or made a monkey of in this way, and you just have to attend a service to see that the Chabadnik, holy cantor and holy minyan in tow, is meticulously sticking to his word of honor and doing everything the Litvish way, pure, to the hilt, and simple.
+Except maybe last week, when one of the Chabadishe youngsters, who can smell a Litvak a mile away saw some Israeli Litvish-haredi type looking for the shul, and ran to the rabbi and cantor with the usual two-word military-grade warning: “Misnaged Alert!” and by the time the Litvak made it in, he would notice nothing wrong.
+Well, almost.

 But that debate too has been overtaken by events at this point in time.
 What happened?
 The rabbi’s office suddenly sent a circular far and wide warning the Jews of our town, and the whole world for that matter, not to come and get a bagel at the official Jewish community’s Bagel Shop, because the place is no longer kosher.
 Heaven knows what they are putting in those bagels.
 Motke doesn’t mention such words in public.
 The rabbi wouldn’t be writing this about his employer just like that.
 Oy, I forgot to give you the circular email.
 Yes, Motke can read an email if you print it out like a real piece of paper.
 Motke can even read Hebrew too.
 The Hebrew text has the added words: “And the place is not kosher!”Rabbi Krinsky's edict